- Common Name

 The term 'swan song' comes from the ancient Greek belief that a swan sang a song of death when its life was about to end.

-Male swans are called cobs, females are pens, and young are cygnets.
+Male swans are called cobs, females are pens, and young are called cygnets.

-Swans have far more neck vertebrae than mammals, with 24 or 25 vertebrae; most mammals only have seven.
+Swans have far more neck vertebrae than mammals, with 24 or 25 vertebrae while most mammals only have seven.

-Swans in general have the largest eggs of any flighted bird.
+Swans in general have the largest eggs of any bird capable of flight.

 Swan parents will carry cygnets on their back while swimming, enabling the parents to regain weight lost to the rigors of mating, egg laying, incubation, simultaneous feeding, and brooding.
 This practice also provides protection for the downy cygnets.

-Swans are known to have a triumph ceremony.
-Such ceremonies are when a male attacks a rival suitor, then returns to his potential mate to perform an elaborate ceremony while posturing and calling.
+Swans are known to have a "triumph ceremony".
+These occur when a male attacks a rival suitor, then returns to his potential mate to perform an elaborate ceremony while posturing and calling.

 Ecology and Conservation

-Drainage of marshy areas is the primary threat to this species survival but these birds are fairly common and widespread.
+The drainage of wetlands is the primary threat to this species but these birds are fairly common and widespread.